BUICKS ON THE BRICKS

 Join us at the birthplace of General Motors.
 Buicks on the Bricks is only a block away from Saginaw Street and Back to the Bricks.
 Our hospitality team will show you how easy it is to get there.

-Make Buicks on the Bricks part of your Back to the Bricks and Woodward Cruise activities the third week of August!
+Make Buicks on the Bricks part of your Back to the Bricks and Woodward Dream Cruise activities in August!
+There is cruising and lots of activity Wednesday through Saturday.

 Have fun, and take a selfie with statues of Billy Durant and J. Dallas Dort.
 This statue, created by Derek Werner of Metamora, MI, is of the two men that started the Flint Road Cart Company in 1885 with a loan from Citizen’s Bank and were millionaires within 10 years.
 Billy used his knowledge of the carriage industry to form the General Motors Corporation in 1908.
 Dallas maintained the operation of the Carriage Company until its demise in 1917, when he began to manufacture the Dort Automobile in the Carriage Company plants.